Some Kind of Hero

-Some Kind of Hero is a 1982 American comedy-drama film starring Richard Pryor as a returning Vietnam War veteran having trouble adjusting to civilian life.
+Some Kind of Hero is a 1982 American comedy-drama film starring Richard Pryor as Eddie Keller, a returning Vietnam War veteran having trouble adjusting to civilian life.
 Soon he is involved in an organized crime heist.
 It co-stars Margot Kidder and was directed by Michael Pressman.

-Although James Kirkwood and Robert Boris are jointly credited with the screenplay, the script was in fact Boris' rewrite of Kirkwood’s adaptation of his novel.
+Although James Kirkwood and Robert Boris are jointly credited with the screenplay, the script was in fact Boris' rewrite of Kirkwood's adaptation of his novel of the same name.
 Originally intended to be a straight drama, the studio insisted that Pryor perform comedic scenes as well.
-However, Pryor agreed with the importance of the screenplay's serious tone and maintained a dramatic performance when filming.
+However, Pryor agreed with the importance of the screenplay's grounded tone and maintained a dramatic performance when filming.